 On our final day in San Agustin, we walked up to La Chaquira.
 Just a few kilometres out of town, this ancient sacrifice site is worth a visit even if you've had your fill of statues.

 This carving overlooks an enormous valley, several waterfalls and the river below- on a clear day you can see the blue mountains in the distance while also appreciating the difficulty of the farmers who work on the impossibly steep sides of those a little closer.
 It can't be the easiest terrain for growing crops!

 Make sure to wear sturdy shoes as the walk is very muddy.

-There's plenty of accomodation, but we stayed in Camping Gamcelat which cost 5,000 pesos (about £1.30) per night.
-It's on the way to the archiological park, just outside of the town, and has toilets, cold showers and free wifi.
+There's plenty of accommodation, but we stayed in Camping Gamcelat which cost 5,000 pesos (about £1.30) per night.
+It's on the way to the archaeological park, just outside of the town, and has toilets, cold showers and free wifi.